Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 colors were often used and the objects were not well defined.
 Non

-objectivism is a term used to define a canvas where objects are not
+bjectivism is a term used to define a canvas where objects are not

 identifiable on the painting.